Jolie-Lv/CS6601---Artificial-Intelligence/Assignment_5/README.md

 3) Experiment with varying the details of the Gaussian mixture model’s implementation.
 4) Implement and test a new metric called the Bayesian information criterion, which guarantees a more robust image segmentation.

-## Grading

-The grade you receive for the assignment will be distributed as follows:
-1) k-Means Clustering (19 points)
-2) Gaussian Mixture Model (40 points)
-3) Model Performance Improvements (20 points)
-4) Bayesian Information Criterion (20 points)
-5) Return your name (1 point)
-6) Bonus (+2 points)

-## Due Date
-The assignment is due November 12th, 2017 at 11:59PM UTC-12 (Anywhere on Earth time).
-The deliverable for this assignment is a completed mixture_models.py file.

-## Submission
-All submissions will be via Bonnie.
-You will be allowed only 5 submissions on Bonnie.
-Make sure you test everything before submitting.
-Please also submit your mixture_models.py to T-square.
-Important: The Last Submission via Bonnie will be used for the assignment grade.

 ## Resources